MethanePowered/MethaneKit/Apps/06-CubeMapArray/README.md

 ### CubeMapArray.hlsl

-Vertex shader prepares texture coordinates `uvwi` for cube-map texture sampling by writing cube vertex position to `uvw` texture coordinates and instance id to the `i` component, which is used as index in the texture array.
-Sampling of cube-map array texture `g_texture_array` is done in the pixel shader from interpolated coordinates `uvwi`.
+Vertex shader prepares texture coordinates `uvwi` for cube-map texture sampling by writing the cube vertex position to `uvw` texture coordinates and the instance id to the `i` component, which is used as an index in the texture array.
+Sampling of the cube-map array texture `g_texture_array` is done in the pixel shader from interpolated coordinates `uvwi`.

 ```hlsl